Liamn710/assembler/README.md

-**Assembler for Simulated PC**
+**Assembler for Simulated PC** tldr - to run the assembler run the commends: make
+./assembler
+and the output will be in output.ob
 Overview:
 This project is an assembler designed to generate machine code for a simulated PC with the following hardware specifications: